duckduckgo/privacy-configuration/.github/pull_request_template.md

 <!--
+  ⚠️ ⚠️ IF YOU ARE MODIFYING `index.js` OR A FILE IN `features` ⚠️ ⚠️
+  Please request a review and ping a DRI from the Config AOR or Breakage AOR These people can be easily reached in the ~Breakage channel in MatterMost

   PLEASE NOTE: Many people are automatically added as reviewers by default.
   Consider setting your PR as a draft unless you know you are ready for a review.
   Use the "merge when ready" label to help reviewers know to merge your PR as soon